-Final step: the dressing.
-Which is more nutritious, a salad with an oil-free dressing or salad with an oil-based dressing?
+The final step: the dressing.
+Which is more nutritious: a salad with an oil-free dressing, or salad with an oil-based dressing?

-And the answer is fat-filled.
+And the answer is: not fat-free, but fat-filled.
 What?
 Why?
-Because many of the phytonutrients in salad are fat soluble and so our body needs fat to absorb them.
+Because many of the phytonutrients in salad are fat soluble, and so our body needs fat to absorb them.
 The bioavailability of nutrients is higher when you take in fat.

-Check this out: Here’s the amount of these nutrients we can measure in your blood stream over the course of ten hours after you eat a salad with fatty dressing.
-This is how much you get from reduced fat dressing—with the open circles, and at the bottom—the triangles—is the amount of this nutrition you absorb from a fat free salad.
-Essentially nada, zero.
-Why did you even eat it to begin with?
+Check this out.
+Here’s the amount of these nutrients that can be measured in our bloodstream over the course of ten hours after we eat a salad with fatty dressing.
+This is how much we get from reduced fat dressing—with the open circles, and at the bottom—the triangles—is the amount of this nutrition you absorb from a fat-free salad.
+Same salad, but we absorb essentially nada, zero.
+Why did we even eat it to begin with?

 Now oil isn’t good for you—it’s basically just a lot of empty calories.
 The healthiest way to eat fat is from whole foods, like nuts and seeds.
-So a dressing made with tahini, which is just ground sesame seeds, or a creamy dressing you can whip up on your own by blending nuts like cashews is the best way to absorb all that nutrition in our salads.
-Or you can use a fat-free dressing and just throw some nuts and seeds on top.
+So, a dressing made with tahini, which is just ground sesame seeds, or a creamy dressing you can whip up by blending nuts like cashews on your own; these are better ways to absorb all that nutrition in our salads.
+Or, you can use a fat-free dressing and just throw some nuts and seeds on top.
 My family’s favorite is freshly toasted walnuts.
-Just 5 walnut halves is all the fat you need to get at those fat soluble nutrients in your greens.
+Just five walnut halves is all the fat you need to get at those fat-soluble nutrients in our greens.

-Similarly, this is all the lycopene you absorb from salsa—that great red phytonutrient that protects against cancer.
-Why?
-Because salsa is a fat-free food.
-This is how much you absorb if you add some avocado to that salsa.
-Again, the fat helps you suck up the nutrition.
-And adding a whole avocado worked just as well as adding a half of one.
-In fact, just one-quarter of an avocado is probably all you need to add to salsa or salad to maximize absorption.
+Similarly, this is all the lycopene we absorb from salsa—that great red phytonutrient that protects against cancer.
+Why so little?
+Salsa is packed with lycopene, but, because salsa is a fat-free food, we absorb very little.
+But this is how much we absorb if we add some avocado to that salsa.
+Again, the fat helps suck up the nutrition.
+And adding a whole avocado in the study worked just as well as adding half of one.
+In fact, just one-quarter of an avocado is probably all the fat we need to add to salsa or salad to maximize absorption.